Mileage and Auto Audit Checklist: A Focused Guide for Taxpayers Facing IRS Vehicle Deduction Scrutiny

 The outcome hinges on one critical factor: whether you can produce adequate records created at or near the time you drove during the tax year.
 The IRS will not accept reconstructed logs or memory-based estimates created after an audit begins.

-The IRS examines first
+The IRS examines first:

-What weakens your position immediately
+What weakens your position immediately:

-- Claiming exact round numbers like 12,000 or 15,000 miles without detailed support
+● Claiming exact round numbers such as 12,000 or 15,000 miles without detailed supporting records raises concerns that the mileage was estimated rather than tracked.

 Step-by-Step Mileage Audit Checklist